ConstantinNicolai/ml-operator-profiling/README.md

 # ml-operator-profiling

 ## Today's To do's
+Read this paper: Inspired by: Lorenz Braun, Sotirios Nikas, Chen Song, Vincent Heuveline and Holger Fröning, A Simple Model for Portable and Fast Prediction of Execution Time and Power Consumption of GPU Kernels - see website \
 Measure the dataset for conv2D with a sensible, but moderate amount of configurable parameters.
-Then perform an energy comparison with ResNet50.
+Then perform an energy comparison with ResNet50. \
 Go from there.